Made2Flex/setupsnapshots/README.md

 ## Usage

-To run the setup script, execute the following command:
+To run the setup script, execute the following command in your terminal:

-sudo ./setupsnapshots.sh
+./setupsnapshots.sh

 ## Contributing